 This program aims to expand supportive services available for PA relative caregivers and the children they are raising, particularly in terms of helping them find needed information and resources, find and enroll in support groups that serve kinship care families, and engage in family-based recreational and relationship-enhancing activities.
 County-based Extension educators and the human service professionals with whom they collaborate provide a range of services in various counties throughout the state.

-According to the Grandfacts: State Fact Sheets for Grandparents and Other Relatives Raising Children (updated 2019), in Pennsylvania, 238,600 children (8.8 percent of the children in the state) are living in homes where householders are grandparents or other relatives.
-Over 88,000 grandparents are householders responsible for meeting the needs of children in their care.
+According to the Grandfacts: State Fact Sheets for Grandparents and Other Relatives Raising Children (updated 2021), in Pennsylvania, 259,000 children are living in homes where householders are grandparents or other relatives.
+Over 235,000 grandparents are householders responsible for meeting the needs of children in their care.
+For every 1 child raised by kin in foster care, there are 10 being raised outside of foster care.

 There are four components to the Penn State Extension Relatives as Parents Program (RAPP):